protocollabs/aiohttp-login-session/README.md

 ```

 ### Useful documents:
-Aiohttp is a asyncio framework.
+Aiohttp is an asyncio framework.
 You can find more information about aiohttp here http://aiohttp.readthedocs.io/en/stable/

 For Asyncio, please refer python 3.5 document https://docs.python.org/3/library/asyncio.html

 ### Further Info:
 aiohttp login model designed with default credentials.

+This module has no public **API**.

 Verify the deployment by navigating to your server address in your preferred browser.